k-ulyanov/Password-Producer/README.md

 `How many characters do you want your password to contain?`\
 Choose the amount of characters in your password.

-*If you decided to save your password to Documents, you will see it in a text file in Documents.*\
+*If you decided to save your password to Documents, you will see it in a text file in Documents\Generation.*\
 *If you decided not to save your password to Documents, you will see it printed in your terminal.*